-- 4.9 Ensure funding policies consider family needs first.
-For example, include transportation time in calculation of subsidy eligibility for 4 hours, for 4 10 hours, and for 10+ hours as well as flexible subsidy funding for children with additional service needs. - 4.10 Ensure affordability for parents by implementing annual indexing of subsidy levels and continue to make subsidy available to all eligible families. - 4.11 Address access issues such as those related to school catchment areas, need for part time, extended hour, occasional, weekend, or overnight care. - 4.12 Ensure public policy and child care funding align with early learning and child care services as the first tier of public education.
-Build a solid foundation inclusive of the funds, resources, and supports so facilities can open and operate in compliance with the best and highest research based standards, employ the highly skilled, well trained educators, provide a developmentally appropriate, play based program, in purpose built indoor and outdoor learning environments. - 4.13 Engage the child care community in a review of the Inclusion Support Program to identify strengths and areas for improvement related to inconsistencies, accessibility, funding, training, reporting, and staffing needs for safe and successful inclusion. - 4.14 Manitoba needs to develop a multi-pronged consumer protection and education strategy about early learning and child care including: - print materials provided to every new parent at the time of birth/adoption - print materials available at places parents and children attend medical clinics, public health offices, regional health offices, hospitals, family resource programs, licensed child care facilities, schools, public libraries, recreation facilities, etc. - display at family events such as the annual Winnipeg Baby and Kids Show, the Teddy's Bears Picnic, Kids Fest, and similar community events held throughout rural Manitoba - modernize and expand the Manitoba Early Learning and Child Care website to make it user friendly, and include easily accessible information on early child development and quality child care in languages reflective of newcomers to Manitoba as well as English and French - television commercials and newspaper ads on quality early learning and child care similar to those developed by MPI to remind drivers of the rules of the road

-- consumer protection strategies to inform the public about the legal limit for unlicensed child care and how to report concerns.
+- 4.13 Engage the child care community in a review of the Inclusion Support Program to identify strengths and areas for improvement related to inconsistencies, accessibility, funding, training, reporting, and staffing needs for safe and successful inclusion. - 4.14 Manitoba needs to develop a multi-pronged consumer protection and education strategy about early learning and child care including: - print materials provided to every new parent at the time of birth/adoption - print materials available at places parents and children attend medical clinic's, public health offices, regional health offices, hospitals, family resource programs, licensed child care facilities, schools, public libraries, recreation facilities, etc. - display at family events such as the annual Winnipeg Baby and Kids Show, the Teddy's Bears Picnic, Kids Fest, and similar community events held throughout rural Manitoba - modernize and expand the Manitoba Early Learning and Child Care website to make it user friendly, and include easily accessible information on early child development and quality child care in languages reflective of newcomers to Manitoba as well as English and French - television commercials and newspaper ads on quality early learning and child care similar to those developed by MPI to remind drivers of the rules of the road - consumer protection strategies to inform the public about the legal limit for unlicensed child care and how to report concerns.
 For example, ads placed in the "child care" section of newspapers and online bulletin boards, and posters on community bulletin boards - 4.15 Distribute EDI reports directly to all child care programs so they too can make informed decisions about how to support the development of their children.

-5. Adequate Funding For a High Quality Early Learning and Child Care System
+5. Adequate Funding For A High Quality Early Learning and Child Care System